Meta-learning For Vision-and-language Cross-lingual Transfer: Results and Discussion

-\paragraph{Diverse down-stream tasks} We conduct experiments in four diverse tasks of Multilingual Vision-and-Language Understanding in Table~\ref{tab:zero}.
-In all tasks, our method can bring clear improvements for both UC2 and xUNITER models. indicates that our method is robust for the type of task.
-For these four tasks proposed by \citet{bugliarello2022iglue}, the distribution of language families are different, and the domain of data are also different, which indicates our method can be useful in multiple domains and language families.
-Moreover, surprisingly, our method can significantly boost the performance of xUNITER even in challenging MaRVL dataset which across 5 diverse language families and cultures, for improving 4.4 point in accuracy.
+\paragraph{Diverse down-stream tasks} We report the results of experiments using four diverse multilingual vision-and-language understanding tasks in Table~\ref{tab:zero}.
+Our method can bring clear improvements across all tasks for both UC2 and xUNITER, indicating that the approach generalises across tasks.
+Furthermore, these four IGLUE tasks also differ in the distribution of language families and domains, which indicates our method can be useful across language families and domains.
+Moreover, our method can significantly boost the performance of xUNITER even in the challenging MaRVL dataset which encompasses five diverse language families and cultures, improving accuracy by 4.4 points.

-\paragraph{Diverse auxiliary and target languages} We also investigate how different auxiliary languages can effect performance in different target languages.
-Specifically, we take the MaRVL dataset as an example and report the results in Table~\ref{tab:zero1}.
-Then we visualize the improvements of xUNITER by using different auxiliary languages for different target languages on MaRVL and XVNLI datasets in Figure~\ref{fig:heat_map}.
-The difference of improvements in MaRVL (which range from 0.44 to 5.4)is larger than in XVNLI (which range from 2.8 to 6.4), and one possible reason is that the language families of MaRVL are more diverse than of XVNLI.
+\paragraph{Diverse languages} We also investigate the difference of performance between languages.
+Specifically, we take the MaRVL dataset as an example and report results in Table~\ref{tab:zero1}, which lists the performance when using Chinese (zh) as the auxiliary language for meta-learning, and the average and maximum performance across all auxiliary languages for each target language respectively.
+In most situations, our method results in clear improvements.
+We then visualize the improvements of xUNITER when using different auxiliary languages for different target languages on MaRVL and XVNLI in Figure~\ref{fig:heat_map}.
+The improvements we see for MaRVL (which range from 0.44 to 5.4) are smaller than for XVNLI (which range from 2.8 to 6.4), and one possible reason is that the language families of MaRVL are more diverse than those of XVNLI.
+But in general, our method improves performance for all combinations of auxiliary and target languages, even when they come from different language families.
+This further indicates that our method is language-agnostic.